A Hitchin connection on non abelian theta functions for parabolic G-bundles: The parabolic Hitchin connection

-In the remainder of this section we will use Theorem \ref{thm:hitchimain} and our results about Ginzburg dglas and the class of the parabolic determinant of cohomology $\mathcal{L}$ to construct a flat projective connection on the vector bundle $\pi_{e*}\mathcal{L}^k$, where $\pi_e: {M}^{par,rs}_{G}\rightarrow S$.
+In this section we will use Theorem \ref{thm:hitchimain} and the results from \cite{BMW0} on Ginzburg dglas and the class of the parabolic determinant of cohomology $\mathcal{L}$ to construct a flat projective connection on the vector bundle $\pi_{e*}\mathcal{L}^k$, where $\pi_e: {M}^{par,rs}_{G}\rightarrow S$ is the projection.